 If you are a senior citizen, pensioner or carer, you may be eligible for a reduction in stamp duty if you buy a home or land on which to build a home.

 You must be at least 60 years or over or the holder of a Northern Territory Pensioner and Carer Concession (NTPCC) card.

-Find out about other concessions for NT pensioner and carer concession holders at the Territory Families website.
+Find out about other concessions for NT pensioner and carer concession holders.

 If you buy vacant land for a new home, you must provide evidence of your intent to build with your application.
 Otherwise, you will need to pay the full amount of stamp duty.
 Once you can provide evidence, you can claim a refund.

 You should read the stamp duty senior, pensioner and carer concession guide .

 To find out if you are eligible for the SPCC, complete the eligibility test.